Updated: Sep 28

 It’s all about the timing at Iceland’s busy beauty spots

 Many of Iceland’s top tourist attractions can get quite busy during the high season.
 Places such as the three main sights along the Golden Circle or the beautiful Seljalandsfoss waterfall.
 If you are road tripping then you have the opportunity to visit them entirely at your leisure.

 For example, the Golden Circle lies within easy reach of Reykjavik.
 This means that many a day trip runs from the capital.
-So from about late morning to late afternoon there will be buses arriving at these beauty spots.
+So from late morning to late afternoon, there will be buses arriving at these beauty spots.
 If you have your own transport and schedule then you can make the most of the quieter times.
 Many of these South Coast beauty spots have campsites nearby.
-So you could wake up at 6am and visit before the tourist buses.
-Alternatively stroll over for a twilight view under the Midnight Sun.
+So you could wake up at 6 am and visit before the tourist buses.
+Alternatively, stroll over for a twilight view under the Midnight Sun.

 Photography safaris on your own schedule

-Iceland’s wild beauty and incredible light makes it an amazing place to photograph.
+Iceland’s wild beauty and incredible light make it an amazing place to photograph.
 You’ll likely be tempted to snap at almost every turn and with every change of weather and light.
-Iceland’s is not a quiet beauty.
-Its tremendous glaciers, volcanoes and waterfalls are so magnificent that they demand attention.
+Iceland is not a quiet beauty.
+Its tremendous glaciers, volcanoes, and waterfalls are so magnificent that they demand attention.

 Keeping a rein on expenses